varun7860/ROS/README.md

 about ros ,its history and its installation.Read it all to get you started.
 For the Installation refer the section : Ïnstallation of ROS.

+# What is ROS?
+As the full name of Robot Operating System suggests, ROS is an operating system for robots.
+In the same way as operating systems for PCs, servers or standalone devices, ROS is a full operating system for service robotics.
+ROS is in fact a meta-operating system, something between an operating system and middleware.
+It provides not only standard operating system services (hardware abstraction, contention management, process management), but also high-level functionalities (asynchronous and synchronous calls, centralised database, a robot configuration system, etc.).

 # The history of ROS
 Many robot frameworks exist, produced for a specific reason, for prototyping purposes.
 ROS was intended to be more general-purpose, although its designers do not believe it to be the ultimate OS able to do everything.